 Burkina Faso is classified as a least developed, low income, and food deficit country.
-The United Nations Development Program (UNDP) 2011 Human Development Index (HDI) ranks Burkina Faso 181 out of 187 countries.
-Over 43 percent of the population lives below the poverty line.
+The United Nations (UN) Development Program's 2015 Human Development Index ranks Burkina Faso 183 out of 188 countries, and over 40 percent of the population lives below the poverty line.

 The 2012 coup d’état in neighboring Mali and rebel uprising in the north displaced hundreds of thousands of Malians.
-An estimated 35,000 have sought refuge in Burkina Faso, placing additional strain on the food security of host communities.
+An estimated 29,000 refugees remain in Burkina Faso, placing additional strain on the food security of host communities.

 Food Assistance Programs

 The Office of Food for Peace (FFP) targets food insecure Burkinabé and Malian refugees throughout Burkina Faso.
 FFP supports the UN World Food Program to respond to acute malnutrition and strengthen the resilience of vulnerable and food-insecure populations through targeted food distributions, food and cash for assets activities, supplementary feeding activities, and capacity building.